mikefarah/yq/README.md

 # yaml [![Build Status](https://travis-ci.org/mikefarah/yaml.svg?branch=master)](https://travis-ci.org/mikefarah/yaml)
-yaml is a lightweight and flexible command-line YAML processor
+yaml is a lightweight and portable command-line YAML processor

 The aim of the project is to be the [jq](https://github.com/stedolan/jq) or sed of yaml files.